slgrobotics/articubot_one/README.md

 Adding a new robot should be as easy as copying an existing folder (e.g. _plucky_), renaming the copy and modifying files to fit your needs.

+## Note: Purpose and Limitations of this Project

+This software is not ready for production use.
+It has neither been developed nor tested for a specific use case.
+However, the license conditions of the applicable Open Source licenses allow you to adapt the software to your needs.
+Before using it in a safety relevant setting, make sure that the software fulfills your requirements and adjust it according to any applicable safety standards, e.g., ISO 26262.

 -----------------------

 The inspiration (and the origin of some code here) is _Articulated Robotics_ by Josh Newans, a mechatronics engineer from Newcastle, Australia.